 What is SNAP?®

-CDI offers SNAP programs for boys and girls ages 6-11, including the SNAP Boys and SNAP Girls programs.
+CDI offers SNAP programs for boys and girls ages 6-11, including the SNAP® Boys and SNAP® Girls programs.
 Children are referred to the program from a range of sources, with most referrals coming from schools.
 A CDI Intake Worker will assess the referred 10 child to determine appropriateness before assigning the family to a program.
 For further information on the SNAP® Program, please visit www.stopnowandplan.com or call 416-603-1827.